-The treatments for anxiety that work for you depend both on you and the type and severity of anxiety disorder you have.
-Mild anxiety may be helped by making lifestyle changes, whereas more severe cases may require medication.
+Which anxiety treatments will work for you depend on you, what type of anxiety disorder you have, and how severe it is.
+Mild anxiety may be helped by making lifestyle changes, whereas more severe cases may require medicine.

 Cognitive behaviour therapy (CBT)